vardigroup/FourierSAT/README.md

 --cpus: the number of CPU cores available (the more, the better).
 Default: 8

--verbose: set it to 1 to output more information
+--verbose: set it to 1 to output more information

 For example: